DevvoTecnologia/Junior-Challenge/frontend/README.md

 yarn dev
 ```

-If you want to test the production build, follow these steps:
+For testing the production version, follow these steps:

 1. Build the project:
     ```bash